ibm-cloud-architecture/refarch-data-science/README.md

 ![Data icon](static/imgs/DataIcon.PNG?raw=true)
 ![Loaded Files](static/imgs/LoadedFiles.PNG?raw=true)
 4. Switch to the Analytics Assets tab and click *add notebooks*
-5. Select *From File* option.
-Browse to *TecloChurn.ipynb* file located in the *Notebooks* folder of the unzipped repository.
+5. Select *From URL* option and enter the following URL: https://github.com/ibm-cloud-architecture/refarch-data-science/blob/master/notebooks/TelcoChurn.ipynb
 ![Add notebook](static/imgs/AddNotebook.PNG?raw=true)
 6. The notebook is in the edit mode when you see the menu.
 If you don't see the menu, click on the Edit (pencil) icon to enter the edit mode.
 ![Notebook in the edit mode](static/imgs/NotebookEditMode.PNG?raw=true)